Classic Spanish paella

 Pour another tablespoon of oil into the pan, tip in the chopped onion and garlic and stir-fry for 4-5 minutes, until the onion is softened and just starting to colour.
 Stir in the pepper and paprika with the remaining tablespoon of oil and stir-fry for a further 1-2 minutes.
 By now the pan should have lots of brown crispy bits on the bottom, which will all add flavour.

 With the heat still quite high, quickly stir in the rice so it gets well coated in the oil, then pour in the infused stock plus 450ml (¾pint) of boiling water, scraping up the sticky brown bits from the bottom of the pan with a wooden spoon.
 Return the browned chicken pieces to the pan, then add the chopped tomatoes.
-Cover the pan and cook on a medium heat for 10 minutes, stirring only very occasionally.
+Cover the pan and cook on a medium heat for 10 minutes, stirring only very occasionally and the chicken is cooked through until no pink is showing.
 Scatter the peas, prawns and fried chorizo over the top, cover again and leave to cook a further 5 minutes, or until the rice is just cooked and most of the liquid in the pan has been absorbed.

 Remove the pan from the heat, put the lid on and leave it to stand for 5 minutes.
 When ready, give the paella a couple of stirs to lightly mix the ingredients.
 Season to taste with salt and pepper, scatter over the chopped parsley and serve with lemon wedges and an extra drizzle of oil, if you like.